quic/tps-location-sdk-android/README.md

 ## Changelog

+### 5.14.8

+* Fixed a critical error happening after a cell tile update

+### 5.14.7

+* Location provider maintenance release

+### 5.14.4

+* Optimized wake lock usage in XPS v2

+### 5.14.3

+* Optimized handling of cached cell scan data
+* Improved performance in Wi-Fi/Cell only mode
+* Extended configuration capabilities

+### 5.14.2

+* Location provider release with SDK 5.14 features

+### 5.14.1

+* Fixed a regression where a stale GPS could be reported in XPS v2
+* Fixed the Z-axis GPS-only use case
+* Added a cache for on-device neighbor cell lookup

-### 5.14
+### 5.14.0

 * On-device cell-based positioning using tiles
 * Improved on-device Wi-Fi positioning with cell corroboration
-* Fixed the Z-axis GPS-only use case
-* Fixed a regression where a stale GPS could be reported in XPS v2

 ### 5.13